awicenec/printhead/README.md

 FITS Header tool in pure python

-This small tool has a long history and come a long way from early versions of Python to the latest Python 3.
+This small tool has a long history and came a long way from early versions of Python to the latest Python 3.
 Its original intend was to allow users to display FITS headers on screen using just a single shell command.
 Later a lot of additional functionality was added.

 ## Installation